mclancy96/rails-mock-code-challenge-bug-tracker/README.md

 ## The Domain

-The company needs to track bugs across multiple projects.
+Everyone is busy, but bug tracking is a BIG DEAL.
+We need a way to keep track of which bugs are reported for each project, and how their status changes over time.

+We have models for `Bug` and `Project`.
+We need a way to associate bugs with projects.

 Each project has a `name` and a `deadline`.
 Each bug has a `title` and a `severity` (e.g., low, medium, high), and belongs to a project.
-Each bug can have many status updates (e.g., "Open", "In Progress", "Resolved").
-You will need to create a `StatusUpdate` model, where each status update has a `message` and a `created_at` timestamp, and belongs to a bug.

 ## Instructions / Deliverables

 Read through the instructions to get a sense of the scope of this code challenge, and then tackle them one by one.

-1. Create the associations between models, including a `StatusUpdate` model that belongs to a bug.
-You may need to alter the schema to get your code working.
-Once set up, you should be able to run `bin/rails db:seed` without errors, and confirm in a `bin/rails console` that bugs, projects, and status updates have the correct relationships.
+1. Create the associations between models.
+You will have to alter the current schema to get your code working.
+Once you've set up your relationships properly, you will be able to run `bin/rails db:seed` without errors, and confirm in a `bin/rails console` that the bugs and projects have the correct relations.

 2. On the bugs index page, a bug's `title` should link to its show page.

-3. The bug show page should display the bug's title, severity, and its project.
+3. The bug show page should include the bug's title, its severity (ex: 'high'), and its project.
 The project should link to the project's show page.

 4. On the project index page, a project's name should link to its show page.